DhytoDev/kmp-fpl/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

+Engineering Guidelines

+For coding conventions and the project structure used in this repository, see the Engineering Guidelines.

+- View the Engineering Guidelines: [Engineering Guidelines](./.junie/guidelines.md)

 - /shared is for the code that will be shared between all targets in the project.
 The most important subfolder is commonMain.
 If preferred, you can add code to the platform-specific folders here too.
 - /androidApp This is a Kotlin module that builds into an Android application.
 It uses Gradle as the